 - Provide egress lighting per IBC 1006.0 and NFPA 101-7.9.
-Where not otherwise required by code, provide a dedicated emergency white lighting fixture installed at each emergency exit door.
-The intent is to light the crash bar (panic hardware) and door signage.
+As required by NFPA 101, provide a dedicated emergency white lighting fixture installed at each emergency exit door to illuminate the panic hardware (crash bar) and door signage.
 Also, as directed by the OFM, provide emergency lighting on the ramp side of emergency egress doors that exit to the airside.
 This lighting should be on the same circuit as the emergency lighting on the interior side of the door. - Provide a CADD generated evacuation plan with a "you are here" designation and the egress paths clearly shown on a floor plan.
 Permanent signage, with the capability for changing inserts, shall be provided by the general contractor.
 See the sample in Section 7.1.1.
 Provide a floor plan submittal showing the proposed locations of the evacuation plans(s) for approval by the OFM. - Provide L.E.D. type exit sign as required by code.
 Signs shall have red lettering and a white background encased or enclosed in an approved type box.
 Provide directional exit signs in the main corridor of the concourses (piers) to direct occupants to the exit stairs along the exterior holdroom walls. - Self-illuminated exit signs are not permitted. - Provide fire extinguishers in public areas, electrical rooms, mechanical rooms, and as required by NFPA 101.
 Provide extinguishers for tenant spaces with new or renovated construction of the types, sizes, and locations contained in NFPA 10, current edition.